nickh/octo-clarity/README.md

 # A moment of Octo-clarity

-Helping make commit references better
+Helping make commit references better!